-In this section we discuss the information needed in order to model a VSS.
-Such information is used both in the mathematical models that are presented in this section, and in the user behavior model presented in Section 3.
-The information needed in order to describe the system is as follows:
+In this section, we discuss information needed in order to model a VSS.
+Such information is used in mathematical models that are presented in this section and in the user behavior model presented in Section 3.
+Information needed to describe the system is as follows:

-- The number of stations in the system - The number of parking spaces in each station (referred to as the capacity of the station) - The initial inventory level (number of vehicles) at each station - The expected travel time between any pair of stations using the shared vehicles. - The expected travel time between any pair of stations, using an alternative mode of transportation.
+- The number of stations in the system - The number of parking spaces in each station (referred to as the station capacity) - The initial inventory level (number of vehicles) at each station - The expected travel time between any two stations using shared vehicles. - The expected travel time between any two stations using an alternative mode of transportation.

-Note that information about the locations of the stations is not needed.
+Note that information on the locations of the stations is not needed.
 In order to describe the relations between the stations, it is enough to specify the traveling time between each pair of stations.
-The distance between the stations, the topography of the city, congested roads and other considerations are all taken into account in the traveling times.
-In some situations, due to shortages in vehicles or parking spaces, users may roam to nearby stations (using an alternative mode of transportation) or may decide to abandon the system altogether and make their entire journey using an alternative mode of transportation.
-Therefore, the traveling times between any pair of stations using an alternative mode of transportation are also needed.
-The travelling time can represent any additional cost or inconvenience incurred by the user in her journey, in addition to the actual value of the time spent in the system.
-In bike sharing systems the alternative mode for most of the potential journeys is walking.
-This is also the case in car sharing systems for roaming between neighboring stations.
+The distance between the stations, the topography of the city, congested roads and other considerations are taken into account in the traveling times.
+In some cases, due to vehicle or parking space shortages, users may roam to nearby stations (using an alternative mode of transportation) or may decide to abandon the system altogether and make their entire journey using an alternative mode of transportation.
+Therefore, traveling times between any two stations using an alternative mode of transportation must be determined as well.
+Travelling times can represent any additional cost or inconvenience incurred by the user over the course of her journey in addition to the actual value of time spent in the system.
+In bike sharing systems, walking constitutes the alternative mode of transportation for most potential journeys.
+This is also the case in car-sharing systems for roaming between neighboring stations.

-Each demand for a journey is defined by the desired origin and destination stations and by the desired starting time.
-An underlying assumption of the models introduced in this paper is that all the journeys in the system start and end at stations of the VSS.
-In reality, users' journeys start and end at general locations (GPS points) in the city, however, such fine spatial granularity is not required for strategic decisions on reservation policies.
-Moreover, information regarding exact origins/destinations is currently not available for the operators of VSS.
-Finally, we assume that an alternative mode of transportation is always available to the users while the shared vehicle (resp., parking space) may or may not be available at the origin (resp., destination).
+Demand for each journey is defined by the desired origin and destination stations and by the desired starting time.
+An underlying assumption of the models introduced in this paper is that all journeys in a system start and end at VSS stations.
+In reality, users' journeys start and end at general locations (GPS points) in a city.
+However, such fine spatial granularity is not required when making strategic decisions on reservation policies.
+Moreover, information on exact origins/destinations is currently unavailable to VSS operators.
+Finally, we assume that an alternative mode of transportation is always available to users while a shared vehicle (resp., parking space) may or may not be available at the origin (resp., destination).